 Women need a new, more supportive approach, to take away uncertainty and to empower them with insights into their hormone networks.

-To learn more about machine learning applied to female hormone networks, have at look at previous discussions and forthcoming events where I am presenting on this topic and application of this approach for female health.Presentations
+To learn more about artificial intelligence applied to female hormone networks, have at look at previous discussions and forthcoming events where I am presenting on this topic and application of this approach for female health.Presentations